Win the contest

 3. By declaring his participation in the Competition, the Contest Participant declares that he is not a member of any collective copyright management organization and has not entered into any contract with any similar organization under which the organization could acquire copyrights to the posted work mentioned in §8 paragraph 1 of the Regulations or otherwise obtain the right to manage these rights.

-4. The Participant of the Competition grants the Organizer a non-exclusive license to the developed project specified in §8 section 1 of the Regulations and (in case of winning the Competition) to the exclusive license of the work of the project specified in §8 section 1.
+4. The Participant of the Competition grants the Organizer a non-exclusive license to the developed project and work based on this project specified in §8 section 1 of the Regulations.

 5. The Competition Participant authorizes the Organizer to use the creative activities listed in §8 section 1 of the Regulations in the following fields of use: